 “It Was the Opportunity to Revitalise, Reimagine and Reshape Psychedelic Culture.”

-After starting his career as a social activist Stephen Reid is exploring solutions to the meaning crisis with his organisation, the Psychedelic Society.
+Social activist Stephen Reid is exploring solutions to the meaning crisis with his organisation, the Psychedelic Society.

 The first time Stephen Reid was offered a psychedelic drug, he only pretended to take it.